Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Configuration/2-Commands.md

-Just like the `edit` and `set-variable` commands you can use the `create` and `select` commands to switch between platform/deployment configuration.
+Just like the `edit` and `set-variable` commands you can use the `create` commands between platform/deployment configuration.

 ???+ example "`create` command"
     ```bash